-A. No, Drake University School of Education awards Carnegie units of graduate credit only in semester hours.
+A. No, Drake University School of Education awards Carnegie Units of graduate credit in semester hours.
 CEUs are offered by social service, nursing, or other organizations.
-SDUs are awarded by designated school districts and the 10 Area Education Agencies.
+SDUs are awarded by designated school districts and the nine Area Education Agencies and AEA Learning Online.

 Q. What is an Area Education Agency (AEA) and what do they offer?

-A. The K-12 public and private schools in Iowa are served by 9 regional service untis and AEA Professional Development Online.
+A. The K-12 public and private schools in Iowa are served by nine Area Education Agencies and AEA Learning Online.
 These agencies provide special education, staff development, and media services.
-Many have partnered with Drake University to offer graduate credit for their staff development offerings.
+Many have partnered with Drake University to offer graduate credit for specific staff development offerings.
 For more information and links to each AEA, visit the Area Education Agencies webpage.